UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 The command above will create a new Conda environment called `python3-env` and install a recent version of Python (3.10).
-If you wish, you can specify a specific version of Python for `conda` to install when creating the environment by changing the version number in `python=3.10` e.g. to `python=3.7`.
+If you wish, you can specify a specific version of Python for `conda` to install when creating the environment by adding a version number e.g. to `python=3.8`.

 ~~~
-$ conda create --name python310-env python=3.10
+$ conda create --name python38-env python=3.8
 ~~~
 {: .language-bash}

 > ## You can specify a version number for each package you wish to install
 >
-> In order to make your results more reproducible and to make it easier for research colleagues to
+> In order to make your results reproducible and to make it easier for research colleagues to recreate your Conda
-> recreate your Conda environments on their machines it is sometimes a good practice to explicitly
+> environments on their machines it is sometimes a good practice to explicitly specify the version number for each
-> specify the version number for each package that you install into an environment.
+> package that you install into an environment.
 >
 > Many packages use [semantic versioning](https://semver.org/)  where there are three version numbers separated by
 > decimal points e.g. 2.11.3.
 In this scheme the numbers have this meaning: